-Moro (startle) reflex in babies is one of the several reflexes in babies.
+Moro (startle) reflex in babies is one of the several reflexes in babies and is not present in neurologically intact adults.
 Some other reflexes include the rooting reflex, sucking reflex, stepping reflex, grasp reflex, and tonic neck reflex, which occur at different stages of a baby’s development.
+These reflexes are an indication that the baby’s nervous system is functioning properly.
 A reflex is an involuntary reaction or movement (1).

 Most responses of newborns or infants are reflexive.
 For example, when their cheek is stroked, they may turn their head on the same side, or when a finger is put in their mouth, they begin to suck on it.
 These are called primitive reflexes.